COUNTRY: NEW ZEALAND

 REGION: WESTERN PACIFIC

-Implementer: University of Newcastle, Australia; University of Otago, New Zealand
+Implementer: The Student Health Service at the University of Otago, New Zealand

 Target Audience: Adults of legal drinking age, University/young adults (18-21 years)